Looking in the liver (The continuity of magic from East to West, Part 2A)

 [If…] in the lift of the head of the right lung there is a sign/omen (predicting) the annihilation of the army, it is an omen of Shamash-shum-ukīn, [the treacherous brother, who] fought against the army of Ash’shurbanipal, the beloved of the great gods, (but) was defeated.

-I’ve covered the prevalence of this form of divination in the ancient Near East, next time more about its presence in Western magic and ritual.
+I’ve covered the prevalence of this form of divination in the ANE, next time more about its presence in Western magic and ritual.

 Coincidentally, the Brit’s exhibition, “I am Ashurbanipal: king of the world, king of Assyria”, was really what I went there to see but alas, it was the final weekend of its run, it was sold out, and I didn’t get to see it so I did this instead.